I am looking for….

 Notices and Division Updates

-Electronic submissions of cost reports are preferred and can be sent to email@example.com.
+Electronic submissions of cost reports are preferred.
+The Division of Audit is transitioning to a new secure file transfer solution called MOVEit for electronic submissions.
+Inquiries on how to be setup with an account in MOVEit can be directed to Lucas Allen, Manager of Data Analytics at firstname.lastname@example.org.
 Original wet signatures are still needed to be sent via mail (signature pages only).

 A Notice to Providers of Cost-Settled Programs was issued on 04/18/19 about changes to the cost report templates.